openshift/enhancements/dev-guide/api-conventions.md

 When adhered to the conventions prevent us from making API design mistakes or repeating them.
 As such, the existence of non-compliant APIs is not a justification for introducing additional non-compliant APIs.

+### I'm copying an API from an upstream project or platform/cloud provider, can I change the design?

+Yes!
+When designing an API for an abstraction, you should consider the end user experience and the value your abstraction is providing.
+If you copy the API verbatim, are you adding any value?

+If an upstream/platform API is not intuitive, we can improve the user experience by creating our own naming that better describes the effects of enabling a specific field with a specific value.
+Think about why a user would configure a field when choosing the name.

+When writing APIs for OpenShift, we try to make our APIs consistent with one another and "Kube-like" so that users of OpenShift have an understanding of how to use our APIs intuitively.
+If an upstream API is not consistent with those conventions, you should be prepared to change your abstraction to follow conventions to maintain that consistent user experience within OpenShift.